mduerig/better-future/README.md

             .map(rating ->
         newProductReview(product, rating)));

-Use `BetterFuture#andAlso(BetterFuture<Function<T, R>>)` when a `BetterFuture` instance does not depend on the result of previous ones.
+Use `BetterFuture#andAlso(BetterFuture<Function<T, R>>)` or `BetterFuture#andAlso(BetterFuture<S>, BiFunction<T, S, R>)` when a `BetterFuture` instance does not depend on the result of previous ones.
 This allows parallel execution of the asynchronous tasks.
 E.g. to calculate the speed from the result of two futures, one for a speed and the other a duration:

     BetterFuture<Integer> duration = BetterFuture.future(
         API::getSpeed)